dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 > TX2 &rarr; TX5 &rarr; { TX7 , TX10 }

-A parallel execution must guarantee that transactions read values adhering to these dependencies.
+A parallel execution must guarantee that all transactions indeed read values adhering to these dependencies.
 Block-STM uses an optimistic approach, executing tranascations greedily and optimistically in parallel and then validating their read-set, potentially causing abort/re-execute.

 Correct optimism revolves around maintaining two principles:

 * **VALIDAFTER(j, k)**: For every j,k, such that j < k, a validation of TXk is performed after TXj executes (or re-executes).
-* **READLAST**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
+* **READLAST(k)**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
 Higher transactions TXl, where l > k, do not intefer with TXk.

 Jointly, these two principles
 suffice to guarantee both safety and liveness no matter what scheduling policy is used, so long as required execution and validation tasks are eventually dispatched.
 Safety follows because a TXk gets validated after all TXj, j &lt; k, are finalized.
 Liveness follows by induction.
 Initially transaction 1 is guaranteed to pass validation successfully and not require re-execution.
 Once transactions TX1-TXj have successfully validated, the next invocation of transaction j+1 will pass validation successfully and not require re-execution.

-**READLAST** is achieved via a simple multi-version in-memory data structure that keeps versioned write-sets, TXj recording values whose version is j.
+**READLAST(k)** is achieved via a simple multi-version in-memory data structure that keeps versioned write-sets, TXj recording values whose version is j.
 A read by TXk obtains the value recorded by the latest invocation of TXj with the highest j &lt; k.

 A special value `ABORTED` may be stored at version j when the latest invocation of TXj aborts.